 This is a dessert plate made by Coalport in about 1810.
-The plate is decorated with a superbly painted named landscape of the West Gate of Canterbury by the famous porcelain painter Thomas Baxter.
+The plate was decorated in the London studio of the famous porcelain artist Thomas Baxter with a superbly painted named landscape of the West Gate of Canterbury.

 Coalport was one of the leading potters in 19th and 20th Century Staffordshire.
 They worked alongside other great potters such as Spode, Davenport and Minton, and came out with many innovative designs.
 When we say "Coalport" we usually think of the one Coalport factory that became famous, but in its beginning years there were two factories, one run by John Rose and the other by his brother Thomas Rose.
 Thomas Rose went into partnership with Robert Anstice and Robert Horton and they were located directly opposite John Rose, across the canal.
 The brothers' factories had much in common with each other and they shared many different shapes and patterns.
 Ultimately, the John Rose factory proved more profitable and John Rose bought Thomas' factory in 1814, making it the one Coalport factory that became so famous.
 Many of the Coalport items, of either factory, are now collectors' items.

-This plate was painted by the famous porcelain painter Thomas Baxter (1782-1821).
+This plate was painted in the studio of the famous porcelain painter Thomas Baxter (1782-1821).
+Although this painting is probably not from Baxter's hand, it was painted in his style, most probably under his direct guidance.
 Baxter was the son of a porcelain painting family and learned the basics from his father, who ran a studio in London.
 He later ran his own studio and art school, becoming a well-known teacher of porcelain painting, and he was employed at various times by the Worcester and Swansea potteries, where he painted many top pieces.
-He also became very well-known for a beautiful dinner service he painted for Lord Nelson, who was his patron.
-During his rather short life Baxter had an impressive output of wonderful pieces.
+He also became very well-known for a beautiful dinner service he painted for Lord Nelson, who became his patron and commissioned many pieces from him.
+Unfortunately Baxter died young in 1821 at the age of 39, but he left behind an impressive output of wonderful pieces, as well as many pieces painted by others under his guidance.

 The plate is unmarked, as was usual in those days.